OffchainLabs/execution-spec-tests/README.md

 The Goal of forking Ethereum's Execution Spec tests was to verify that Arbitrum is working as expected well reusing existing tests and infrastructure.

 ## Removed EIP's
-- 2537
-- 3651
+### Shanghai
-- 4895
+- EIP-3651: Warm COINBASE
+- EIP-4895: Beacon chain push withdrawals as operations

 ### Not supported in ArbOS 20, EIP's from Cancun
 - EIP-4788: Beacon block root in the EVM
 - EIP-7516: BLOBBASEFEE instruction
-##### Arbitrum can post/retrieve EIP-4844 from L1, but doesn't support the mechanics on Arbitrum
+##### Arbitrum can post/retrieve EIP-4844 from L1, but doesn't support the mechanics on Arbitrum.
+Only the precompile tests appear to pass
 - EIP-4844: Shard Blob Transactions

 ### Not supported in ArbOS 40, EIP's from Prague
+- EIP-2537: Precompile for BLS12-381 curve operations
 - EIP-6110: Supply validator deposits on chain
 - EIP-7002: Execution layer triggerable withdrawals
 - EIP-7251: Increase the MAX_EFFECTIVE_BALANCE
 - EIP-7623: Increase calldata cost
 - EIP-7685: General purpose execution layer requests

-I believe these EIP's weren't implemented in Arbitrum Nitro, so I removed them from the tests.
+I believe these EIP's weren't implemented/enabled in Arbitrum Nitro, so I removed them from the tests.

 ## Instructions on how to run